GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

 It is useful to note that tar doesn’t compress the files in question, only packages them.
 Indeed, sometimes the resulting tarball can be of greater size due to padding.
 That’s where **Gzip** comes in. **Gzip** (denoted by a .gz file extension) is a compressed file format used to archive data to take up smaller space.
 Gzip uses the same compression algorithm as the more commonly known zip but can only be used on a single file.
 In short, Gzip compresses all the individual files and tar packages them in a single archive.

-!!! abstract "Decompressing the tar.gz file can be done  with the built-in `tar` utility"
+!!! terminal-2 "Decompressing the tar.gz file can be done  with the built-in `tar` utility"

     ```bash
     tar -xvzf shell4b_data.tar.gz